HenriMichelon/vireo_rhi/README.md

-# DXVK Engine
+# MBE Engine

-DXVK is an open source Proof-of-Concept for a multi backend 3D engine.
+MBE is an open source Proof-of-Concept for a multi backend 3D engine made for learning purpose.

 Currently implemented backends are :
 - Vulkan 1.3